INikonI/steam-giveaway-tool/README.md

 - To choose friends who own a specific app and/or have a specific playtime:
   1. In the `Filters` category, find `Has store items` and press `+`
   2. Find and select the required app:
-      - you can also specify all-time playtime in hours, for example, more than 10 hours
+      - You can also specify all-time playtime in hours, for example, more than 10 hours
-      - the same applies for 2-week playtime
+      - The same applies for 2-week playtime
 - To choose friends who have an account age of more than some years:
   1. In the `Filters` category, find `Account age`
   2. Select the minimum number of years for an existing account to filter out new accounts, or left 0 to show all accounts